Answers to Questions About Your Child's Mental Health

 Children can have mental health disorders that interfere with the way they think,

-some need professional help.
+need professional help.

-disorders can affect the child's future.
+can affect their future.

 The following answers to questions parents often ask can help you protect your child's